-It is commonly served with soy sauce, a spicy green paste called wasabi, as well as pickled ginger.
+It’s commonly served with soy sauce, wasabi, and pickled ginger.

 Sushi first became popular in 7th-century Japan as a way to preserve fish.

-Around the middle of the 17th century, people started adding vinegar to the rice as a way to reduce the fermentation time and improve taste.
+Around the middle of the 17th century, vinegar was added to the rice to reduce the fermentation time and improve its taste.

-The fermentation process was abandoned relatively recently in the 19th century, when fresh fish started being used instead of the fermented variety.
-This gave rise to an early version of the ready-to-eat sushi we're now accustomed to (1).
+The fermentation process was abandoned in the 19th century, when fresh fish started being used instead.
+This gave rise to an early version of the ready-to-eat sushi to which you’re accustomed today (

-Sushi is often regarded as a health food, mainly because it contains the following nutrient-rich ingredients.
+Sushi is often regarded as a health food because it boasts several nutrient-rich ingredients.

 Wasabi paste is often served alongside sushi.
-It is very spicy, so it is only eaten in small amounts.
+As its flavor is very strong, it’s only eaten in small amounts.

-It is made from the grated stem of the Eutrema japonicum plant, which is part of the same family as cabbage, horseradish and mustard.
+It is made from the grated stem of Eutrema japonicum, which belongs to the same family as cabbage, horseradish, and mustard.

-However, due to the wasabi plant’s scarcity, many restaurants use an imitation paste made from a combination of horseradish, mustard powder and green dye, which is unlikely to have the same nutritional properties.
+However, due to the wasabi plant’s scarcity, many restaurants use an imitation paste made from a combination of horseradish, mustard powder, and green dye.
+This product is unlikely to have the same nutritional properties.

 Nori is a type of seaweed used to roll sushi.

-However, one roll of sushi contains very little seaweed, which makes it unlikely to contribute to much of your daily nutrient needs.
+However, one roll of sushi provides very little seaweed, which makes it unlikely to contribute much to your daily nutrient needs.

-Sweet pickled ginger, also known as gari, is often used to cleanse the palate between different pieces of sushi.
+Sweet, pickled ginger, also known as gari, is often used to cleanse your palate between different pieces of sushi.

-Sushi contains various healthy and nutrient-rich ingredients, such as fish, wasabi, seaweed and pickled ginger.
+Sushi contains various healthy and nutrient-rich ingredients, such as fish, wasabi, seaweed, and pickled ginger.

 What’s more, sushi rice is often prepared with sugar.
-The added sugar and low fiber content means that the carbs are broken down quickly in your digestive system.
+The added sugar and low fiber content mean that sushi’s carbs are broken down quickly in your digestive system.

-However, studies also show that the rice vinegar that is added may help lower blood sugar, blood pressure and blood fats (34).
+However, studies also suggest that the rice vinegar added to sushi may help lower blood sugar, blood pressure, and blood fats (

-Asking for your sushi to be prepared with brown rice instead of white rice can increase its fiber content, nutritional value and reduce the blood sugar spike.
+Asking for your sushi to be prepared with brown rice instead of white rice can increase its fiber content and nutritional value.

-You can also request that your rolls contain a little less rice and more vegetables to further increase the nutrient content and make them feel more filling.
+You can also request that your rolls be prepared with less rice and more vegetables to further increase the nutrient content.

-Bottom Line: Sushi contains a large amount of refined carbs.
-This can make you more likely to overeat and may increase your risk of inflammation, type 2 diabetes and heart disease.
+Sushi contains a large number of refined carbs.
+This can make you more likely to overeat and may increase your risk of inflammation, type 2 diabetes, and heart disease.

-That's because many types of sushi are made with high-fat sauces and fried tempura batter, which significantly increases the amount of calories you get.
+Yet, many types of sushi are made with high-fat sauces and fried tempura batter, which significantly increases their calorie content.

-What's more, a single piece of sushi generally contains very little fish or vegetables.
-This makes it a low-protein, low-fiber meal and therefore not very effective at reducing hunger and appetite (35, 36).
+Additionally, a single piece of sushi generally contains very small amounts of fish or vegetables.
+This makes it a low-protein, low-fiber meal and thus not very effective at reducing hunger and appetite (

-To make your next sushi meal more filling, try accompanying it with a miso soup, a side of edamame beans, a portion of sashimi or a wakame salad.
+To make your next sushi meal more filling, try accompanying it with miso soup, edamame, sashimi, or wakame salad.

-Bottom Line: Sushi often contains high-fat sauces and toppings, but relatively little vegetables or fish.
-This can easily turn it into a high-calorie meal that’s less likely to make you feel full.
+Sushi often boasts high-fat sauces and toppings but relatively small amounts of vegetables or fish.
+The lack of protein and fiber can easily turn it into a high-calorie meal that’s unlikely to make you feel full.

 A sushi meal generally contains a large amount of salt.

-First, the rice used to make it is often cooked with some salt.
-In addition, the smoked fish and pickled veggies used to make certain types of sushi also contain salt.
+First, the rice used to make it is often cooked with salt.
+In addition, the smoked fish and pickled veggies also harbor salt.

 Finally, it’s usually served with soy sauce, which is very high in salt.

-If you want to reduce your salt intake, then you should minimize or avoid the soy sauce, as well as sushi prepared with smoked fish, such as mackerel or salmon.
+If you want to reduce your salt intake, you should minimize or avoid soy sauce, as well as sushi prepared with smoked fish, such as mackerel or salmon.

 Although miso soup may help prevent you from overeating, it contains a lot of salt.
-If you’re watching your salt intake, you may want to avoid that as well.
+If you’re watching your salt intake, you may want to avoid it as well.

-Bottom Line: Sushi can contain a large amount of salt, which may increase the risk of stomach cancer and promote high blood pressure in some people.
+Sushi can pack a large amount of salt, which may increase your risk of stomach cancer and promote high blood pressure in some people.

-It’s important to note that the US Food and Drug Administration (FDA) does not currently regulate the use of the “sushi grade fish” label.
-Because of that, this label does not guarantee that the sushi you are eating is safe.
+It’s important to note that the Food and Drug Administration (FDA) does not currently regulate the use of the “sushi-grade fish” label.
+As such, this label does not guarantee that the sushi you are eating is safe.

 The only current regulation is that certain fish should be frozen to kill any parasites before being served raw.

-If you wish to reduce your risk of contamination, aim to eat sushi at reputable restaurants.
-These are more likely to follow proper food safety practices.
-Opting for vegetarian rolls or ones made with cooked fish can also be beneficial.
+To reduce your risk of food poisoning, aim to eat sushi at reputable restaurants that are more likely to follow proper food safety practices.
+You can also opt for vegetarian rolls or ones made with cooked fish.

-These include tuna, swordfish, mackerel, marlin and shark.
-Seafood species that are low in mercury include salmon, eel, sea urchin, trout, crab and octopus (51).
+Seafood species that are low in mercury include salmon, eel, sea urchin, trout, crab, and octopus (

-Sea bass, grouper and red snapper are the most likely to lead to ciguatera poisoning, whereas scombroid poisoning is most likely to result from consumption of tuna, mackerel and mahi mahi (52).
+Sea bass, grouper, and red snapper are the most likely to lead to ciguatera poisoning, whereas scombroid poisoning is most likely to result from eating tuna, mackerel, or mahi-mahi (52).

-You can reduce your risk by simply avoiding the types of fish most likely to be contaminated.
+You can reduce your risk by avoiding the types of fish most likely to be contaminated.